-The Dawn redwood (Metasequoia glyptrostroboides) is a deciduous, coniferous tree that grows in a conical shape to 100 feet.
-It is related to the bald cypress (Taxodium) and redwood (Sequoia).
+The Dawn redwood (Metasequoia glyptrostroboides) is a deciduous, coniferous tree that grows in a conical shape up to 200 feet.
+The tree is a relative of the Redwood tree (Sequoia) and the Bald cypress (Taxodium), which you can admire on the opposite side of the path.
 Foliage emerges light green in spring, matures to deep green in summer and turns red-bronze in fall.
 As the tree matures, the trunk broadens at the base and develops attractive and sometimes elaborate fluting.
 The tree features linear, feathery, fern-like foliage.
 The twigs, needles and cone scales are in opposite pairs.
-It is monoecious, producing oval, light brown female cones (3/4-in) and pendant globose male cones (1/2-in).

-From fossil records, the dawn redwood existed as many as 50 million years ago but was thought to be extinct.
-However, in 1941 a living dawn redwood was discovered in China.
-Three years later, the Arnold Arboretum in Boston received seeds from the tree and distributed them all over the world.
-This Marquand Park tree was raised from this shipment of seeds by James Clark, then the Princeton University horticulturalist and planted here in 1955.
-Other Dawn redwoods can be found on Prospect and Princeton avenues and on the university campus.
+Fossil records indicate the dawn redwood existed as many as 50 million years ago but was thought to be extinct.
+However, in 1941 a living Dawn redwood was discovered in Western China.
+Three years later, the Arnold Arboretum in Boston received seeds from the tree and distributed them to arboretums all over the world.
+This Marquand Park Dawn redwood was raised from this shipment of seeds by James Clark, then the Princeton University horticulturalist, and planted here in 1955.
+Other Dawn redwoods can be found on Prospect and Princeton Avenues, Princeton Nursery Lands in Kingston, and on the Princeton University campus.

 Interestingly, the Dawn redwood occurs on a tree map of the park commissioned by the Garden club of Princeton in 1959.
 The tree must still have been very small at that time.
 The bald cypress does not occur on the map but on this spot a Korean fir is marked.